Niels-NTG/gdmc_http_interface/README.md

 ![logo](common/src/main/resources/logo.png)

-Forge Mod for Minecraft (Java Edition) that implements an HTTP interface for reading and writing blocks (and more).
+Mod for Minecraft (Java Edition) that implements an HTTP interface for reading and writing blocks (and more).

 With this interface you can use other applications and scripts running on the same machine to read and modify a Minecraft world.